Skip to Content

 The purpose of honing steel is not to remove material from the knife’s cutting edge but rather to straighten a rolled-over edge or an edge that is out of alignment with the knife

-Consequently, our preference if self-sharpening systems are ones that use ceramic sharpeners, which do a better job at straightening and polishing the edge without removing much material from the knife.
+Consequently, our preference for self-sharpening systems uses ceramic sharpeners, which do a better job at straightening and polishing the edge without removing much material from the knife.

 Self-sharpening knives will still need to be sharpened periodically in the same way the standard knives will need sharpening.
 However, the continuous honing of the edge of these knives reduces the frequency with which they need sharpening.